The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Summary

 \section{Summary}

 \mbox{Proba-3} is a mission driven by both science and technology.
-It is first of all a technology demonstration mission: \mbox{Proba-3} will test precise formation flying techniques and technologies that can be used by future missions. \mbox{Proba-3} is also a Mission of Opportunity in the ESA Science Programme, as \mbox{Proba-3/ASPIICS} will be a significant advance from previous, current, and planned solar coronagraphs.
-Due to the unique separation between the telescope and the external occulter (around 144~m), ASPIICS will be able to observe the inner corona as close to the solar centre as 1.099~$R_\odot$ in low straylight conditions.
-ASPIICS will therefore fill the gap between the low corona (typically observed by EUV imagers like SDO/AIA) and the high corona (typically observed by externally occulted coronagraphs like SOHO/LASCO C2), where observations are difficult.
+It is first of all a technology demonstration mission: \mbox{Proba-3} tests precise formation flying techniques and technologies that can be used by future missions. \mbox{Proba-3} is also a Mission of Opportunity in the ESA Science Programme, as the \mbox{Proba-3/ASPIICS} capabilities represent a significant advance from previous, current, and planned solar coronagraphs.
+Due to the unique separation between the telescope and the external occulter (around 144~m), ASPIICS is able to observe the inner corona as close to the solar centre as 1.099~$R_\odot$ in low straylight conditions.
+ASPIICS can therefore fill the gap between the low corona (typically observed by EUV imagers like SDO/AIA) and the high corona (typically observed by externally occulted coronagraphs like SOHO/LASCO C2), where observations are difficult.
 ASPIICS observations will be crucial for solving several outstanding problems in solar physics, such as structure of the magnetized solar corona, sources of the slow solar wind, onset and early acceleration of coronal mass ejections.
 ASPIICS heralds the new generation of solar space coronagraphs.